Additional resources for solid waste disposal or recycling

-A medication disposal program is offered through the Saginaw County Department of Public Health for Saginaw County residents.
-Under the free program, both prescription and non-prescription unwanted/leftover medications can be dropped at any of 11 different law enforcement locations across the county for safe disposal, as well as at the SCDPH.
+A medication disposal program is offered through the Saginaw County Health Department for Saginaw County residents.
+Under the free program, both prescription and non-prescription unwanted/leftover medications can be dropped at any of 11 different law enforcement locations across the county for safe disposal, as well as at the SCHD.
 Items can be dropped off at these locations during normal business hours; please call for hours of operation and directions:

 - Buena Vista Police Department